August 15, 2023

 In most cases, the spouse, surviving civil partner, co-habitant, or carer can receive a payment if they have been included in the scheme to receive an increase for adult dependents.

-The payment is made for six weeks after the person's death at the same weekly rate at which it was made to the deceased member.
+The payment is made six weeks after the person's death at the same weekly rate as it was made to the deceased member.

 The Widow's, Widower's, or Surviving Civil Partner’s (Non-Contributory) Pension is a means-tested payment for individuals who have lost their spouse or civil partner and don’t have any child dependents.